pszer/Logic/README.md

 The four last entries are function pointers, they are all *optional*, but you will want an update function 99.9% guaranteed.

-The update function is called every frame.
+The update function is called every frame, the frame argument passed in is the current frame that the logic simulation is on (can be used for synchronisation).

 The render function is called when the component is being rendered, allowing for custom rendering (if a render function is set, the components image will NOT be drawn, only its nodes).
 The arguments given